 Centipedes have the basic body shape of a worm, but they also have legs and fangs, often with a venomous bite that can be very painful.
 The name means "hundred legged," but they generally have only 10 to 30 pairs of legs, with one pair attached to each segment.
 They are carnivorous and tend to prey on small invertebrates.
 There are many types of California centipedes, many of which live outside the state as well.

 There are four types of centipedes that live in California: the tiger, house, soil and stone centipedes.

 The Scolopendra polymorpha, or tiger centipede, reaches 15 cm in length or more.
-It can exhibit a number of colors including blue, green, brown, black, yellow and orange on its exoskeleton.
-They are not particularly aggressive and can be kept in captivity, but they will occasionally bite.
+It may possess a number of colors on its exoskeleton including blue, green, brown, black, yellow and orange .
+These centipedes are not particularly aggressive and can be kept in captivity, but they will occasionally bite.
 Though not deadly to humans, the bite can be very painful.
 They feed primarily on insects and prefer an arid environment.

 The stone centipede, or lithobimorpha, is among the oldest species on the planet.
 They range across the world in various forms.
 They have 15 pair of legs and live under rocks and logs.